Glossary of Copyright & Trademark Terms

 cover publishing costs through access tolls such as subscriptions, site licenses or

-pay-per-view charges, open-access journals are characterised by funding models which
+pay-per-view charges, open-access journals are characterized by funding models which

 do not require the reader to pay to read the journal's contents or they rely on public